NoobTenLuka/discordRex/README.md

 ## Technologies used

 The library is 100% written in [Typescript](https://www.typescriptlang.org/) with type notation for every exposed variable.
-Furthermore, the library is designed to be used with [Deno](https://deno.land/)
+Furthermore, the library is designed to be used with the [Deno](https://deno.land/) runtime

 Version used:
 * Deno: 1.7.4